By Barbara Pierce

 Q.: What is your role at Helio Health?

-Our programs span a wide continuum of services, from inpatient and outpatient detoxification, inpatient and outpatient treatment for substance use disorders and mental health disorders, and services to children.
+Our programs span a wide continuum of services, from inpatient and outpatient detoxification, inpatient and intensive outpatient program treatment for substance use disorders and mental health disorders, and services to children.
 We help people during every stage of their recovery.

 All of our programs are medically supervised and managed by accredited counselors and recovery professionals.